 - 2.2.1 A HRA Screening Report was produced for the DM DPD in 2014.
 This DPD forms the basis of the Local Plan Part Two, although a number of the policies have now been modified.
 Consultation with NE was carried out for the previous Screening Report in 2014. - 2.2.2 The first draft of this current HRA Report was submitted to NE for comment in January 2017.
 Comments made by NE and updates to the Local Plan Part Two were incorporated into an updated version of the HRA which was issued to NE for further comment in December 2017.
-Updates included strengthening policy wording to ensure compliance with other environmental policies within the Plan, in particular compliance with Policy DM43 (which ensures appropriate safeguards for protected European sites are incorporated into any new development within Lancaster). - 2.2.3 This report represents an update to the final HRA report for the pre-publication version of the Local Plan Part Two following the HRA CJEU Irish judgement (April 2018).
+Updates included strengthening policy wording to ensure compliance with other environmental policies within the Plan, in particular compliance with Policy DM43DM44 (which ensures appropriate safeguards for protected European sites are incorporated into any new development within Lancaster). - 2.2.3 This report represents an update to the final HRA report for the Ppre-publication version of the Local Plan Part Two.
+The report takes into consideration the HRA CJEU Irish judgement (April 2018) and the Main Modifications as a result of the Local Plan Examination. following the HRA CJEU Irish judgement (April 2018).
 The updates included within this HRA Report do not affect the overall outcome of the Publication version HRA Report (February 2018), but ensures that the document is legally compliant.